Cultivator2009/Cultivator2009/README.md

 ### Just a random Korean doing tons of code.
-EN speaker.
+EN speaker
 ISTP
 FPS tryhard
 <!--
 **Cultivator2009/Cultivator2009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.